 Barbara is married with four children and two grandchildren.
-She enjoys gardening, reading, traveling and thrift store shopping.
+She enjoys gardening, stone sculpting, traveling and thrift store shopping.
 She also enjoys taking body flow and body pump classes to remain active and healthy.

 Treating patients is my true calling in life.
 I believe in treating the mind, body and soul.
 They are all important for healing and a person’s overall health.
 I am honored to be a part of my patients’ journey, no matter where it leads.
 My job is to make that journey safe, beneficial and as comfortable as possible.